 The Public Utilities Portfolio is essential to the government providing Utilities services to the masses, at an affordable rate.
 What we do impacts the standard of living of every single individual in the country.
 The Ministry of Public Utilities, in its current form, is responsible for: Electrical inspections (via the Government Electrical Inspection Division –…

 Ms. Duke brings to her role at the Ministry of Public Utilities a milieu of experiences spanning Research and Planning, Human Resource Management and Strategic Planning.

 What we now know as the Ministry of Public Utilities first came into being through the Public Utilities Commission Act, No. 15 of 1966 which came into focus on 1st August, 1966.
 The Ministry of Public Utilities has gone from being responsible for Harbours and Wharves, Public Transport, Civil Aviation and the Government Printery, to…

-With over 30 years’ experience in development planning, Beverly Khan is currently the Deputy Permanent Secretary (Ag.) in the Ministry of Public Utilities.
+Ms. Arlene Collis has over 30 years of public service experience, she is currently the Deputy Permanent Secretary (Ag.) in the Ministry of Public Utilities.